-3.2 Minor Project Refinements
+3.6 Minor Project Refinements

-This section describes the CPUC's process for staff approval of minor project refinements (refinements) that may be necessary due to changes resulting after the applicant's final engineering of project elements.
-Approval of minor project refinements would only be granted by the CPUC if the refinements achieve or exceed the level of environmental protection approved in the project CEQA document, are consistent with CEQA requirements, and comply with the intent of the mitigation measures in the CEQA document.
+This section describes the CPUC's process for staff approval of an MPRs that may be necessary due to changes resulting after SCE's final engineering of project elements.
+Approval of an MPR would only be granted by the CPUC if the MPR achieve or exceed the level of environmental protection approved in the project CEQA document, are consistent with CEQA requirements, and comply with the intent of the mitigation measures in the CEQA document.
 Requests for project modifications that do not fall within the authority delegated to staff must be sought by a Petition for Modification.

-3.2.1 Minor Project Refinements Request Process
+3.6.1 Minor Project Refinements Request Process

-Requests for Energy Division PM/CM approval of a refinement must be made in writing and should include the following:
+Requests for Energy Division PM/CM approval of an MPR must be made in writing and should include the following:

-- A detailed description of the proposed refinement(s), including an explanation of why the refinements are necessary; - Identification of the APMs, mitigation measures, project parameter, or other project stipulation for which the refinements are being requested, and citations for the approved documents; - Photographs, maps, and other supporting documentation illustrating the difference between the existing conditions in the project area, the approved project, and the proposed refinements; - The potential impacts of the proposed refinements, including a discussion of each environmental issue area that could be affected by the refinements with accompanying verification that there would be no increase in significant impacts on resources affected by the project and no new significant impacts, after application of previously adopted APM(s) and/or mitigation measure(s); - Whether the refinements conflict with any APMs or mitigation measures; - Whether the refinements conflict with any applicable guideline, ordinance, code, rule, regulation, order, decision, statute, or policy; and - The date of expected construction at the refinements site area.
+- A detailed description of the proposed refinements, including an explanation of why the refinements are necessary; - Identification of the APMs, mitigation measures, project parameter, or other project stipulation for which the refinements are being requested, and citations for the approved documents; - Photographs, maps, and other supporting documentation illustrating the difference between the existing conditions in the project area, the approved project, and the proposed refinements; - The potential impacts of the proposed refinements, including a discussion of each environmental issue area that could be affected by the refinements, with accompanying verification that there would be no increase in significant impacts on resources affected by the project and no new significant impacts, after application of previously adopted APMs and/or mitigation measures; - Whether the refinements conflict with any APMs or mitigation measures; - Whether the refinements conflict with any applicable guideline, ordinance, code, rule, regulation, order, decision, statute, or policy; and - The date of expected construction at the refinements' site areas.

-The Energy Division PM or CM may request additional information, agency consultations, or a site visit in order to process the request.
-A minor project refinement request form is included as Attachment D.
+The Energy Division PM or CM may request additional information, agency consultation, or a site visit in order to process the request.
+An MPR request form is included as Attachment D.

-3.2.2 Requirements for Staff Approval of Minor Refinements
+3.6.2 Requirements for Staff Approval of Minor Project Refinements